RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 ### Conclusion:

-It is clear clear from the shaded blue area, that the error of the forecast has been reduced significantly.
+It is clear from the shaded blue area, that the error of the forecast has been reduced significantly.
 This is also apparent in the performance measures.

-I can thereby conclude that in the specified high frequency environment, using data two years worth of data from 20 stocks in the S&P500, scrutinized by the approach of Barndorff-Nielsen, Hansen, Lunde & Shephard (2009: The neural network is a better performing model in estimation and forecasting the future volatility, despite HAR being designed for that very purpose of forecasting integrated variance (See Corsi 2009).
+I can thereby conclude that in the specified high frequency environment, using data of two years worth from 20 stocks in the S&P500, scrutinized by the approach of Barndorff-Nielsen, Hansen, Lunde & Shephard (2009): The neural network is a better performing model in the estimation and forecasting of future volatility, despite HAR being designed for that very purpose (forecasting integrated variance (See Corsi 2009)).

 ### Addtional computations:
 To draw further inspiration from Hillebrand and Medeiros (2009), I will also be using the bayesian ensemble method.